saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_1.md

 **Scenario 3: The Cross-Department Access**
 An emergency department physician needed to review a patient's psychiatric history for suicide risk assessment.
 Epic's RBAC blocked the access—psychiatric records required mental health department credentials.
 The physician called the records department, waited 20 minutes for manual override, and eventually got the information.
 The authorization model prioritized data protection over clinical urgency.

-When Echo deployed its clinical agent in pilot testing, the limitations became immediately apparent.
+When Echo deployed its clinical agent in pilot testing, these gaps in contextual evaluation became immediately apparent.
 A physician asking "show me the lab results for John Smith" received immediate access.
 The same physician asking "show me all opioid prescriptions in the emergency department this month" also received immediate access—despite the second query representing a fundamentally different access pattern with different risk implications.

 The most concerning gap appeared with medication queries.
 Echo's agent could retrieve drug interaction information and suggest dosing adjustments.
 But the underlying authorization made no distinction between querying information about acetaminophen interactions and querying information about Warfarin interactions.
 Both received identical treatment—immediate response with no escalation.